OptoCode/nuxt-dev-console/docs/dev-logger.md

 - Only logs in development mode (or when `allowProduction` is set to `true`)
 - Prefixes all logs with `[DevLogger]` for easy identification
 - Supports all standard console methods (log, info, warn, error, etc.)
+- Queue system for handling rapid logging with automatic overflow protection
 - Available as a Nuxt plugin with TypeScript support
 - Also available as a global `$devLogger` object in the browser